List of Courage the Cowardly Dog characters: Shirley the Medium

-Shirley the MediumVoiced by Mary TestaShirley the Medium is a small green Chihuahua garbed as a stereotypical Gypsy fortune-teller who resides in a dilapidated caravan.
-She has a strong dislike of Eustace (whom she always refers to as "the stupid one") because he is greedy and selfish and she places Eustace under curses a lot to get him to be a better person.
+Shirley the Medium is a small green Chihuahua garbed as a stereotypical Gypsy fortune-teller who resides in a dilapidated caravan.
+She has a strong dislike of Eustace (whom she always refers to as "the stupid one") because of his greed and selfishness.
+Due to this she often places Eustace under curses to get him to be a better person.
 Shirley is one of Courage's three confidants, the others being the Computer and Dr. Vindaloo, and helps him occasionally by casting and reciting spells and playing the saxophone in-between verses.